Almantask/CSharp-From-Zero-To-Hero/README.md

   * The line of the breakpoint will **not** execute until you press the green button "Continue" again.
 (Simplified)
     * This means that said `Console.WriteLine();` will not print a new line before you did click "Continue".
     * Remember this very well!
 Otherwise this will lead to confusion in later homeworks - most likely.

+##Solution
+Part 1
+Step into Part1And2() function.
+Set breakpoint on first foreach loop line 48, variable 'value' have the answers "Debugger!"
+51 79 77

+Part 2
+Set breakpoint at for loop line 69.
+It prints out spassphrase but first time it is incorrect.
+After dragging yellow line back to for loop start, and running code again passphrase is different.
+Doing this few times gives correct passphrase.
+A minore ad maius a solis ortu usque ad occasum ab uno disce omnes